Jonathan2251/lbd/source/backendstructure.rst

   #define CH       CH4_1

-On the contrary, it can be disabled by define it to less than CH4_1, such as CH3_5, as follows,
+On the contrary, it can be disabled by define it to less than CH4_1, for instance CH3_5, as follows,

 .. rubric:: ~/llvm/test/src/lib/Target/Cpu0SetChapter.h
 .. code-block:: c++